metauni/metauni.github.io/slt/align.md

 ### Programs as Singularities

+For interpretability to succeed you need the right model for the computations within a network.
+Circuits or TMs or lambda terms are the wrong model; a new view of programs may be required.
 We understand how to represent traditional programs (e.g. Turing machines) as singularities in learning machines (see [here](http://therisingsea.org/notes/MSc-Waring.pdf)).
 That means that we can test the above ideas in a situation where we have the ground truth, by attempting to reverse-engineer structure of programs from structure of their singularities.

 ### The Locality Hypothesis